AlirexaN/AlirexaN/README.md

 - A tiny modular web app which is designed for saving your contacts, when ever u need.

-- Tools: React,BootStrap, & CSS
+- Tools: React, BootStrap, & CSS

 ### "Todo List" Web App

 - Another minor web app, for mentioning and compeleting your daily tasks
-- Tools: React,MUI
+- Tools: React, MUI

   ### "personal portfolio" Website

 - A personal portfolio for specified customer
 - Tools: Html, Scss, and Vanilla JavaScript

-you can check this website in <a href="https://eagerdevelopers.ir"> here</a>
+-you can check this website in <a href="https://eagerdevelopers.ir"> here</a>

 #### you can download both React project source codes in <a href="https://github.com/AlirexaN/Alix"> here</a>
 # 🔨 Skills